MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/manage-avoid-policy-conflicts.md

 You can exclude groups of devices or users using the "exclude group" option or by excluding devices using [filters](/mem/intune/fundamentals/filters).

-> [!NOTE]
+> [!TIP]
 > For more information about grouping and targeting, see [Plan Education device grouping and targeting](plan-grouping.md).

-If you're using an Education tenant, there are the potential policies that might lead to policy conflicts.
-They should be reviewed for overlapping settings to determine if exclusions are required when targeting the same set of users or devices.

-> [!NOTE]
-> If you're only using Intune for Education, you can confirm current assignments by navigating to **Groups** and select the group **All Devices** or **All Users** – **Settings** – **Windows device settings** or **iOS device settings**.

 ### Default policies for Education tenants

 When Intune licenses are added to an Education tenant for the first time, a set of default policies are created.
 These policies can be viewed in the Configuration policies list in the Intune admin center.
+They should be reviewed for overlapping settings to determine if exclusions are required when targeting the same set of users or devices.
+By default, these policies are targeted to *All Devices*.

 Default policy names: